Its charismatic figure accompanied the rugged landscape of Favàritx cape, make it one of the most visited lighthouses in Menorca.

 Cap de Favàritx is 17 km from Maó.
 To get there, take the road to Fornells from the quay in the Port of Maó.
 After 8.5 km you will find the road that heads for Favàritx lighthouse.
 The lighthouse is about 26 km from both Es Mercadal and Fornells.
 From the road between these two towns, take the road to Maó for 12.5 km until you come to the road to Favàritx off to the left.

-As of June 1, the Favàritx lighthouse area will not be accessible by private car, and access will only be allowed by public transport, with a shuttle bus system that will depart from the Maó bus station.
-More information.
+During the tourist season, the Favàritx lighthouse area will not be accessible by private car, and access will only be allowed by public transport, with a shuttle bus system that will depart from the Maó bus station.
+Check out bus times and frequencies.

 If you want to go by bike from Maó, you can take the Camí de Tordonell.
 This quiet road connects to the road to Favàritx via the Plans de Tordonell in S’Albufera des Grau Natural Park.
 Coming from Maó, the Camí de Tordonell is off to the right, 3 km before the junction with the road to the lighthouse.